gtd/csv_builder/README.md

 ## Streaming Support

 Many csv files are quite large, and need to be streamed rather than return in a single shot.
 Csv stream handling is based on [an epic answer on stackoverflow about rails and streaming.](http://stackoverflow.com/questions/3507594/ruby-on-rails-3-streaming-data-through-rails-to-client).
 Streaming requires configuration of your rails app - you need to use a Rack that supports streaming.
-I've tested with Unicorn, and created [a separate sample](https://github.com/fawce/test_csv_streamer) project to facilitate testing on Heroku.
+I've tested with Unicorn, and created [a separate sample](https://github.com/fawce/test_csv_streamer) project to facilitate testing on Heroku. (ed: *this note is very old and streaming support has not been updated lately*)

 ## Contributions